WHAT IS A GOOGLE BUSINESS PROFILE?

 First, what is it?
-Well, Google My Business is a free tool for businesses to manage their online presence across Google, including Search and Maps.
+Well, the Google Business Profile (formerly Google My Business*) is a free tool for businesses to manage their online presence across Google, including Search and Maps.

 *News flash: Google has decided to change the name to Google Business Profile.

 Whatever the name, the platform helps customers find businesses and allows business owners to verify their business and edit their information that displays across Google products like Maps and the SERP pages.
 Features on a Google Business Profile include: